madfam-io/plinto/docs/internal/reports/packages-remediation-strategy.md

 ## License

-Part of the Plinto platform.
+Part of the Janua platform.
 See [LICENSE](../../LICENSE) in the root directory.
 EOF

 # Mock API README
 cat > packages/mock-api/README.md << 'EOF'
-# Plinto Mock API
+# Janua Mock API

-> Mock API server for Plinto development and testing
+> Mock API server for Janua development and testing

 **Version:** 0.1.0 · **Framework:** Express.js · **Status:** Development Tool

 ## Purpose

-Provides a mock implementation of the Plinto API for:
+Provides a mock implementation of the Janua API for:
 - Local development without backend dependencies
 - Integration testing with predictable responses
 - Demo environments and presentations